RTVIProcessor

 - LLM requests a function call

-- Processor notifies client
+- Processor notifies client with

-- Client executes function
+message - Client executes function and returns result

-- Result is returned to LLM
+- Result is passed back to LLM via

 - Conversation continues